grahamstark/ScottishTaxBenefitModel.jl/README.md

 # A  Microsimulation Model of the Scottish Fiscal System

 This is **in development**, has just been moved from an earlier version, and so will likely break in all sorts of unpleasant ways.
+Builds and tests will certainly fail.

 Please bear with me, or better still, help.